elasticpath/alexa-skill/README.md

 7. Select the Endpoint link from the menu on the left.

-8. Enter the ARN for the Lambda you create in the [Setting up the Lambda](#setting-up-the-lambda) section.
+8. Enter the ARN for the Lambda you create in the [Setting up the Lambda](#setting-up-the-lambda) section, or an HTTPS endpoint where your skill is being hosted.

 9. Save Endpoints.